TeddyCho/TeddyCho.github.io/_posts/2015-05-20-where-do-volumes-come-from.md

 # Exchange Market Shares During Regular Trading

 ## Between Stocks of Different Home Exchange
 When trades are grouped by their symbols' primary listing exchanges, we observe differences across their exchange market share profiles during regular hours.
+(The x-axis represents the groupings for stocks based on primary listing exchange.)
 Notably, exchanges held higher market share for their primary listings:

 <div>
 <button class = "rad-button static light flat">Toggle To Table</button>